panhia-thao/JavaScript.md/ztm/js.md

 DOM manipulation is a fundamental aspect of front-end web development and is used to create dynamic and interactive web pages.

+## Developer fundamentals: V

+Performance is key.

+     Minimized backend request
+    1. Location of server
+    2. How many trips
+    3. Size of files

+minimized the dom manipulation and event and use the best method

+This is the reason for React.

+## Scope

+Root or parent scoop

+it is in the window scope

+any function has access to variable.
+        var b = 5;
+        function add5(num) {
+            5+num
+            console.log(add5)
+        }

+local vs global

+make sure our code is run  when run accidental interference.

+# Advanced Control Flow

+Ternary Operation

+Condition? exper1: exper2
+function isUserValid(boolean) {
+    return boolean;
+}

+var answer = isUserValid(true) ? "enter" : "access denied"

+Switch Statement is better than if else

+What is a library?
+a piece of code that makes it easier to use.

+ECMAScript 6

+ECMA Internation === standarized js language

+ES6 stands for ECMAScript 6

+What is babel?
+Babel is a js compile that makes js code more cleaner

+    const a = (x,z) => x+z;

+const = variable cannot be change var = a global variable let = reassign variable for changing

+declaring object

+template string

+    ${variable}

+function greeting(name, age, )

+arrow function

+(a,b) => {}

+## Advanced Functions

+### scope

+local scope - variable that are accessible only within the function (local scope)

+global scope - variable that are accessible from anywhere in the code

+closure - a closure function access variables from its parent scope, it remember its environment in which it was created, including any variable that wree in a scope at the time.
+        function outerFunction() {
+        let outerVariable = 'I am outer';

+        function innerFunction() {
+            console.log(outerVariable);
+        }

+        return innerFunction;
+        }

+        const myClosure = outerFunction();
+        myClosure(); // Output: I am outer

+Scope prevents bugs or errors

+What is Curry?

+currying is a technique used to transform a function with multiple arguments into a sequence of nested functions, each taking a single argument.
+The curried function allows you to pass arguments one at a time and returns a new function with each argument until all arguments are provided and the original function is invoked.

+        function multiply(a) {
+        return function(b) {
+            return a * b;
+        };
+        }

+const multiplyByTwo = multiply(2);
+console.log(multiplyByTwo(3)); // Output: 6

+What is a compose?

+ is the act of combining two or more functions to produce a new function

+        function addTwo(x) {
+        return x + 2;
+        }

+## Avoiding side effects and functional purity

+avoid side effects and functional purity and deterministic.

+*As a coder you want to create function that minized side effects and has functional purity.
+This means that the function is deterministic.

+## Arrays

+ForEach

+## Advance Object

+objects are reference type